rancher/charts/charts/prometheus-federator/105.0.0-rc.1+up0.4.3-rc.1/charts/helmProjectOperator/README.md

 - `helm.cattle.io/project-helm-chart-role: {{ .Release.Name }}`
 - `helm.cattle.io/project-helm-chart-role-aggregate-from: <admin|edit|view>`

-By default, the `example-chart` (the underlying chart deployed by Helm Project Operator) does not create any default roles; however, if a Cluster Admin would like to assign additional permissions to certain users, they can either directly assign RoleBindings in the Project Release Namespace to certain users or created Roles with the above two labels on them to allow Project Owners to control assigning those RBAC roles to users in their Project Registration namespaces.
+By default, the `project-operator-example` (the underlying chart deployed by Helm Project Operator) does not create any default roles; however, if a Cluster Admin would like to assign additional permissions to certain users, they can either directly assign RoleBindings in the Project Release Namespace to certain users or created Roles with the above two labels on them to allow Project Owners to control assigning those RBAC roles to users in their Project Registration namespaces.

 ### Advanced Helm Project Operator Configuration